jappeace/jappeaceApplication/content/failing-in-haskell.md

 1. Preciseness, vague errors are bad.
 2. Locality, we need to know where errors come from.
-3. Recover ability, crashing shouldn't be the only option.
+3. Recover ability, the program should be able to recover after an error.
 4. Change ability, introduction of new error cases should be easy.

 We want all these properties to make debugging easier.